-Baytril Antibiotics for Cats
+Baytril For Cats FAQs

-What is Baytril for Cats?
+- What is Baytril for cats used for?

 Baytril is a brand name for Enrofloxacin, a prescription-strength antibiotic.